penkin/penkin.github.io/_posts/2019-02-28-facebook-free.md

 ---
 layout: post
 title: Facebook "Free"
+description: Why I decided to leave Facebook and how I navigated daily life without it.
+Reflections on privacy, social media habits, and finding healthier alternatives.
 image: fb-free-badge.png
 categories: ["Privacy", "Social Media"]
+youtubeId: pYSmFI9GAAs
 ---

 Not so long ago I wrote about [leaving Google](/privacy/social%20media/2019/01/23/google-free.html), they are shady and their main business is around spying.
 They need to get more data to be able to sell more ads effectively.
 The more data they get, the more data they need the more nefarious they become to get that data.